gustl-arg/participate-now/README-FAQ.md

 Fermat is p2p Financial Application Framework.
 It as two main components:

-* A p2p network for interconnecting devices between each other
+* A p2p network for interconnecting devices between each other.
-* A framework for devoloping and running decentralized financial applications
+* A framework for devoloping and running decentralized financial applications.

 It's main goal is to decentralize the full stack up to the user interface.